By Julia Miller, The Mars Agency

 - Nike and Adidas are working with startups to create 3D models of their products for use in creating virtual product catalogs.

 - Coca-Cola is generating personalized ad copy and images at scale.

 - True Religion is using its shopper data to continuously refine a loyalty program that will foster lifelong customers.

-- Walmart is exploring self-built models to boost the customer experience — models that could sit underneath the retailer’s already-deployed “Text to Shop” service (above, left), supercharging it with personalized recommendations based on past purchases and intent data.
+- Walmart is exploring self-built models to boost the customer experience — models that could sit underneath the retailer’s already-deployed “Text to Shop” service (at right), supercharging it with personalized recommendations based on past purchases and intent data.